 Say No To Bar Soap:

 Cheaply sourced bar soaps from the $1.99 rack will dry out faces, leading skin to overreact and actually produce more oil.
 Instead of that Irish Spring, pick up and use a targeted facial cleanser.
+Even the higher-grade soap bars we carry should be reserved for the body.

 Wash & Moisturize On The Regular: